Law enforcement in Burkina Faso: Municipal Police

 The municipal police, or Police municipale, are forces which answer directly to the mayor of a town.
 They generally enforce law and order (police administrative) but do not have investigative powers (police judiciaire).

 The municipal police is a recent addition to the security forces.
 A municipal police had first been created in 1977, but was abolished 1 January 1984 in the early days of the Thomas Sankara revolution.
 The existence of the new municipal police stems from the administrative decentralization laws of 3 and 6 August 1998.
 Each of the 345 communes in Burkina Faso may choose to organize a municipal police.
 As of 2009, 22 communes employing a total of complement of 760 agents had done so.

 While they are not accountable to the same organisations, the municipal police entertains close links with the national police, mainly as the national police provides all training and administrative and managerial support, and that they often are called to operate in proximity to each other.
 The municipal police works infrequently with the Gendarmerie and other security forces.

 Gendarmerie

 The Gendarmerie Nationale has a dual purpose.
 It acts as both a military force and a police force.
 It answers to the Minister of Defense.

 The gendarmerie is primarily stationed in rural and border areas.
 As a police force, it performs judicial and administrative policing, similarly to the national police.

 Other forces

 Presidential Guards

 Established in 1995 by President Blaise Compaoré, the Régiment de la sécurité présidentielle provides security to the president.
 Because the unit answers directly to the president's Chief of Staff, it is unaccountable to the minister of defense.

 Prison guards

 Prison guards answer to the Minister of Justice.
-It is worth noting that they detain both civilian and military prisoners.
+They detain both civilian and military prisoners.